top of page

 • Internal reports

-These documents are governed by internal authority rather than legal certification.
+These are governed by internal authority, not legal certification.

 3. Routine Personal Correspondence